iogbole/israelo/inprogress/2021-01-07-Setting-up-shib-sso-like-a-boss.md

 I decided to use [Shibboleth IdP](https://www.shibboleth.net/) for three main reasons :

-- It is open source solution.
+- It is an open source solution.
 - It is widely used, especially in the Education sector.
 - It comes without any bells and whistles - meaning I can tinker with the configurations as much as like.

-# Setting SSO with Shibboleth IdP and OpenLDAP like a BOSS
+## Setting SSO with Shibboleth IdP and OpenLDAP like a BOSS

 This post consists mainly of my notes from this rather unusual challenge.
 It may also serve as a hands-on tutorial to install and configure OpenSAML, OpenLDAP and integrate it with the application's Single Sign-On (SSO) authentication mechanism.